zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_list.rst

     | **type**: str

   se_version
-    SE version of the parent CPC of the LPAR (since HMC/SE 2.14.1, otherwise None)
+    SE version of the parent CPC of the LPAR

     | **type**: str